 From the airport through to arrival at our new digs I was immediately filled with a lustre to explore and get to know everything more intimately.
-There’s that ever-present bustle like you feel in big south-east Asian cities, but also a calmness.
+There’s that ever-present bustle like you feel in big south-east Asian cities, but also calmness.
 Arriving on a Sunday, there is a relaxed vibe, the air is warm in late March but not stifling hot.
-There are more tuk-tuks than motorcycles filling the roads compared to Vietnam – and of course road lanes are non-existent, everyone weaves between impossibly small gaps with relative calm.
+There are more tuk-tuks than motorcycles filling the roads compared to Vietnam – and of course, road lanes are non-existent, everyone weaves between impossibly small gaps with relative calm.

 History of Cambodia

 There are few countries that boast quite as dramatic a past over the centuries as Cambodia.
 In incredibly recent history the after effects of the Khmer Rouge Regime -events that occurred within our own life times – can still be felt.
 Although the capital is now a thriving city again, it will remain forever scarred by the brutalities that occurred under Pol Pot’s reign of terror from 1975 until the liberation then occupation by the Vietnamese in 1979.
 To this day the political situation is still not entirely stable.
 I personally, try as I might, could not absorb it all and have even more unanswered questions in my head since visiting and seeing it myself.